masonyoungblood/ce_art_biblio/README.md

-# ce_art_biblio
+# Cultural Evolution of the Arts

-Bibliometrics analysis of research on the cultural evolution of the arts
+Bibliometrics analysis of research on the cultural evolution of the arts.